 Because media excitement had been whipped up into a frenzy the team involved in the hunt were under a fair amount of pressure to report something interesting to the waiting reporters.
 It didn’t take long before the sonar apparatus detected three large objects moving at the bottom of the loch, the news of which was broadcast worldwide within minutes.
 However, after the excitement had died down independent researchers concluded that the objects were likely to have been seals that had somehow made their way into the loch from the adjoining Inverness-Caledonian canal.

 Ultimately we will never know what the sonar from Deepscan managed to detect, and it’s unlikely that we’ll ever see anything like it again.
 From the 1990’s onwards there have been very few reports of any kind of unusual creature sighted at the loch, except (unsurprisingly) for a few reports by locals just before the annual tourist season begins.
 So what conclusions can we make?
 Is the Loch Ness monster real?
-Does a large prehistoric animal live in Loch Ness, somehow surviving in an area that is now inundated by visitors each year?
+Does a large prehistoric animal live in Loch Ness, somehow surviving in an area that is now inundated by thousands of visitors each year?
 Or was there once an unusual animal living beneath the waves that has now either moved away or is lying dead at the bottom?
 We simply don’t know, but I suspect the hunt for Nessie will resume again at some point using bigger and better technology to tell a whole new chapter of this unusual tale.

 And if you want to visit one of the best exhibitions about the story of the monster then take a journey to the Loch Ness Centre & Exhibition in Drumnadrochit, where you’ll be given all the information you need to make up your own mind.
 Use the map below for directions to get to the attraction.

-Thanks for reading, and good luck exploring!
+Thanks for reading, and good luck monster hunting!